Bomberman Hero: Reception

 Bomberman Hero received generally mixed reviews.
 GameSpot said, "Despite the uninspired plotline, Bomberman Hero is a rather surprising success.
 In a departure from Bomberman 64, Bomberman Hero boasts a number of new gameplay features that make this a completely new Bomberman game."
 In a mixed review, IGN heavily criticized the lack of multiplayer mode, stating, "Nintendo and Hudson serve up a decidedly average 3D Bomberman sequel -- without a multiplayer mode."
+Multiple outlets noted the plot's heavy similarity to that of Star Wars (1977).

 Edge criticized the graphics for featuring intrusive distance fog and the same texture pattern, which make it difficult for the player to judge depth.
 However, the magazine concluded that, as a Japanese platformer, the game should not be overlooked, and favorably compared its rewarding exploration with Yoshi's Island.

-The game received the Player's Choice label, indicating sales of at least one million units.
+The game was re-released with the Player's Choice marketing label, indicating sales of at least one million units.